cynosurarisk/PublicAPI/README.md

   "showZeroValue": false
 }
 ````
-This is equivalent to our SDK object (future release), after serialization:
+This is equivalent in C# using our SDK object (future release), that would be serialized and generate the JSON code as above

 ````csharp
 WSCRiskRequests view = new WSCRiskRequests();